• Home

 Timeline: 3-6 inspections depending on scope

-• Final plumbing: Fixtures operational, no leaks, proper drainage
+• Final plumbing: Fixtures operational, no leaks, proper drainage tested

-⚠️ Common Inspection Failures
+⚠️ Top 10 Inspection Failures in Chicago Kitchens

 Condo Kitchen Renovations: Double the Approvals